Graph Structure and Feature Extrapolation for Out-of-Distribution Generalization: Problem Setting

-\textbf{Graph structure and feature distribution shifts.} Graph data are complex in that it contains features as well as topological structures.
-Therefore, graph distribution shifts can happen on both features and structures, which possesses different properties and should be handled separately.
-Feature distribution shifts happen on node or edge features, and we consider node features in this work.
+\textbf{Graph structure and feature distribution shifts.} Graph data contains complex topologies.
+Graph distribution shifts can happen on both features and structures, which possesses different properties and should be handled separately.
+Normal feature distribution shifts happen on node or edge features, and we consider node features in this work.
 In this case, shifts are solely on the node feature distribution as $P^\text{tr}(\bm{X})\neq P^\text{te}(\bm{X})$, while $P^\text{tr}(\bm{A}) = P^\text{te}(\bm{A})$, where $P^\text{tr}(\cdot)$ and $P^\text{te}(\cdot)$ denote training and test distributions, respectively.
 In contrast, structure distribution shift is the more distinctive and complex case in graph OOD.
 Structural shifts can happen in the distribution of $\bm{A}$ or the conditional distribution between $\bm{X}$ and $\bm{A}$, resulting in $P^\text{train}(\bm{X},\bm{A})\neq P^\text{test}(\bm{X},\bm{A})$.
-In graph-level tasks, two common structural shift domains are graph size and graph base~\cite{hu2020open, gui2022good}, the latter also known as scaffold~\cite{bemis1996properties} in molecule data.
-Specifically, graph size refers to the number of its nodes, and graph base refers to the non-functional backbone substructure irrelevant with targets.
+In graph-level tasks, structural shifts exist both globally and locally.
+Common global/local domain examples are graph size and graph base~\cite{hu2020open, gui2022good}, the latter also known as scaffold~\cite{bemis1996properties} in molecule data.
+Specifically, graph size refers to its number of nodes, and graph base refers to the non-functional backbone substructure irrelevant with targets.
+In this work, we primarily focus on structure distribution shifts.